gavinsharkey/react-condish/README.md

 | if | any | true* |
 | default | boolean | true* |

-* Case require either an if prop OR a default prop, not both
+* Case requires either an if prop OR a default prop, not both

+## Roadmap

+This is a pretty plain library at the moment, but I intend to expand it as I come up with more ideas.

 ## License